Skip to content

 Connection with Other Chapters

-IMPORTANT: Memory (this chapter) is responsible for storing and retrieving information.
-Managing how this information is included in LLM context is described in Context Engineering.
+Boundary: this chapter owns storing and retrieving information.
+Managing how that information is assembled into the LLM context — in Context Engineering.

 What's Next?